Edward John Trelawny: Pisa

 In early 1822 he travelled to Pisa to meet Edward Ellerker Williams and his wife Jane, Thomas Medwin, Percy Bysshe and Mary Shelley, and Lord Byron.
 Trelawny greatly enjoyed meeting Percy and Mary Shelley after having looked forward to meeting them for some time.
 He also met Mary's half-sister Claire Clairmont.
 Trelawny began spending much of his time with Mary Shelley.
 He often accompanied her to parties because Percy Shelley refused to do so.

 In their age, class origin, and preferences, Trelawny resembled Percy Shelley, whose attitude toward authority figures he began to emulate.
-Mary Shelley enjoyed his company, and she was fascinated by the stories that Trelawny told of his naval career.
+Mary Shelley enjoyed his company, and she was fascinated by the stories that Trelawny told of his naval career: "Trelalawny is extravagant—un giovanni stravagante… He tells strange stories of himself, horrific ones."
 Trelawny was a figure of great interest to these Romantic friends, for his lack of wealth and education was offset by the adventurous experiences that he had lived through, and which Byron had only written about.
 In fact, Byron once described Trelawny as the "personification of my Corsair".

 Trelawney often exaggerated his adventures, especially when discussing the details of his naval career.
 For example, he claimed that he had deserted the navy and formed a band of pirates that traveled throughout Asia and fought the British Navy.
 Descriptions of his adventures often included duels and romance, such as his marrying an Arab girl name Zella who was later poisoned by a jealous rival.
 This kind of embellishment or exaggeration was common in his stories about his past, and his biographers have been divided as to whether he intentionally created a persona that he presented to the world, or if he really believed the stories that he created.

 Trelawny greatly enjoyed his time in Pisa.
 He practised boxing and fencing with his friends.
 He frequently attended theaters with them at night.
 He also enjoyed listening to Jane Williams sing and play songs with the guitar that Shelley had given to her.

 In March, Trelawny was involved in a high-profile confrontation.
 The incident began when an Italian soldier confronted Count John Taafe, who was travelling with Shelley, Trelawny, Byron, and Byron's entourage.
 Although Shelley was slightly wounded as he fell from his horse chasing after the soldier, one of Byron's servants later caught the soldier and wounded him severely.
 The incident was controversial and received a significant amount of publicity in Pisa.
 This was in part due to the anti-English sentiment that existed there at that time.
 After a lengthy investigation by the Italian authorities, Trelawny and his friends were cleared of all charges that had been pending against them.